 - Open edit settings.
 Click the button in the upper right-hand corner of your site.

 - Choose a location for your new Zoom meeting.
 Find an appropriate place for your virtual classroom within the course—where’s the most natural fit along the learning pathway?

-- Click ‘Add an activity or resource’ to add a Zoom meeting to your course (Zoom is counted as an activity in Moodle.)
+- Click ‘Add an activity or resource’ to add a Zoom meeting to your course (Zoom is counted as an activity in Lambda Learn.)

 - Enter a Topic and Description.
 When prompted, name your meeting with an appropriate topic and fill out a description to let learners know the agenda.